High-speed quantum transducer with a single-photon emitter in a 2D resonator: High Speed Quantum State Transfer

 The single-photon output through the optical decay channel is our signal, while all other dissipation channels contribute to the loss.
 Here we quantify the state-transfer fidelity by $F_{trans}$, which is the normalization coefficient of the single-photon pulse state at the time $t$

 In Fig.\ref{fig:c3} we show the fidelity as a function of the evolution time $t$ with different coupling rates.
-The fidelity increases with evolving time, and eventually reaches its maximum when the fidelity $F_{trans}$ equals to the possibility $P_n$.
-It is found that when the effective coupling rate largely surpasses other decay rates, $G\sim\kappa\gg\Gamma_{m},\Gamma_{LC}$, the fidelity is over 99$\%$ as shown in Fig.\ref{fig:c3}(b)-(d).
+The fidelity increases with evolving time, and eventually reaches its maximum when the fidelity $F_{trans}$ equals to the probability $P_n$.
+It is found that when the effective coupling rate greatly exceeds other decay rates, $G\sim\kappa\gg\Gamma_{m},\Gamma_{LC}$, the fidelity exceeds 99$\%$ as shown in Fig.\ref{fig:c3}(a)-(d).
 The dependence of $P_n$ and $F_{trans}$ on the system temperature and the decay rate $\kappa$ is provided in Fig.\ref{fig:c4}.
-It shows that the fidelity can maintain a high value ($>95 \%$) within a large scale of the temperature and optical decay rate (the coupling rate is assumed to be the same as the optical decay rate in Fig.\ref{fig:c4}).
-It is worthwhile to notice that the fidelity maintains $>0.95$ when the system works at 1K temperature.
-This is because our proposed system can do high-speed laser cooling of the mechanical resonator and the LC circuit \cite{36}.
+It shows that the fidelity can maintain a high value within a large scale of the temperature.
+However, to maintain high fidelity, the decay rate should be close to the couple strength.
+Here we have ignored the effect from dark counts which will be further discussed in the next section.

-The speed of quantum state transfer is also important.
-A low transferring speed will make the whole process slow and lead to a poor fidelity.
-So we also calculate the dependence of the required evolution time to achieve a high state transfer fidelity $F_{trans}>0.95$ on the decay rate $\kappa$ (we assume that the coupling rate is tuned to match the decay rate).
-As shown in Fig.\ref{fig:c5}, the required evolving time decreases significantly as the decay rate increases.